joshuavictorchen/isp-checker/README.md

 ## Use

-Once installed, the `ispcheck` command can be executed from any working directory to check for ISP availability at a given address.
+Once installed, the `ispcheck` command can be executed from any working directory to check for ISP availability at a given address, or for a given Zillow or Trulia listing.

 The program is currently in its early stages, and is not very robust.
-The command MUST be entered in the following form, with no deviation.
+The command MUST be entered in one of the following forms, with no deviation.
 Two-liner addresses are not yet supported for manual address entry.

     ispcheck [street address], [city name], [state abbreviation], [5 digit zip code]
     - or -
     ispcheck [URL for Zillow listing]
-    -or-
+    - or -
     ispcheck [URL for Trulia listing]

 For example: